 A Hazardous Flooring Lawyer is a Phone Call Away

 Many fall victims do not know what caused them to slip or trip; they only know that they were injured due to another party’s negligence.
-Leave the investigation to a skilled hazardous flooring lawyer here at Preszler Law Firm.
+Leave the investigation to a skilled hazardous flooring lawyer here at Preszler Injury Lawyers.
 Our experienced slip and fall lawyers handle each case with equal parts compassion and conviction, ensuring quality service and the best compensation results attainable.
 Call us today at 1-800-JUSTICE to schedule a free consultation.